On noncommutative equivariant bundles: Noncommutative equivariant bundles and fibered categories

-Since a commutative Hopf algebra is a group object in the category $\mathcal{C}_{\mathrm{ab}}$ of commutative $\K$-algebras, \cite[Prop.~3.47]{V} shows that when $A$ is commutative as well, to give an equivariant object in $\mathcal{C}_{\mathrm{ab}}$ is the same as to give a NEB-homorphism $\Theta$ (and hence a neb-homomorphism $\theta$).
+Since a commutative Hopf algebra is a group object in the category $\mathcal{C}_{\mathrm{ab}}$ of commutative $\K$-algebras, \cite[Prop.~3.47]{V} shows that when $A$ is commutative as well, to give an equivariant object in $\mathcal{C}_{\mathrm{ab}}$ is the same as to give a homorphism $\Theta$ that satisfies \eqref{Eb1} and \eqref{Eb2} (and hence a homomorphism $\theta$ that satisfies \eqref{SwEb1} and \eqref{SwEb2}).
 Moreover, in this case \autoref{Comm} is a consequence of \cite[Prop.~3.49]{V}.

 If one restricts $\mathcal{C}$ to algebras of regular functions on affine algebraic varieties, and $\mathcal{F}$ to finitely generated and locally free modules over them, we have an equivalence with the category of algebraic vector bundles over affine varieties.
 Equivariant objects obviously correspond to usual equivariant (algebraic) vector bundles.